 The problem, though, is that prosecutors are eager to count images that are not child pornography, or are in the gray area, as clearly child pornography.
 That’s why it’s important to have a criminal defense lawyer who thoroughly reviews all the images to determine whether they actually qualify as “child pornography.”

-At the Neal Davis Law Firm, we have successfully handled numerous federal and state child pornography cases, and we are experts in these complex types of cases.
-If you or a loved one has been charged, contact us online or call us immediately at 713-227-4444 for a free consultation.
+At the Neal Davis Law Firm, we have successfully handled numerous federal and state child pornography cases, and we are experienced in these complex types of cases.
+If you or a loved one has been charged, contact us online or call us immediately at 713-227-4444 to schedule an appointment.